City of Avondale Civic Center Library Remodel Study

 Scottsdale Public Libraries desired a permanent home for their historic documents collection and at the new Scottsdale Heritage Connection (SHC).

-An interior improvement was proposed for the Civic Center Library and adjacent to the main entry, café, ‘Knowasis’ teen center, gallery, and reading room.
+An interior improvement was proposed for the Civic Center Library and accessible to the main entry, café, ‘Knowasis’ teen center, and reading room.
 Uses included a research space with work areas, quiet room, lounge, area for small gatherings and lectures, public computers, equipment, and storage systems.

 Space would be enveloped and defined by the actual archival material with full height wood casework.
 Casework would have open shelving, secured enclosed units, and glazed openings to the surrounding spaces.

-Display cases would anchor the SHC outside corners and have rotating exhibits.
-Video screens are used for talks and a large array facing the Reading Room would have ever-changing images.
+A display case would anchor the SHC entry and have rotating exhibits.
+Video screens are used for talks and an array at the entry area would have ever-changing images.

-An existing Library Shop would be relocated and integrated within the overall SHC plan.
-A single staff member or volunteer station would monitor all new spaces and serve as the shop cashier.
+A single staff member or volunteer station would monitor all new spaces.

-In addition a SHC presence was desired in all 5 library branches and so a prototypical kiosk with display cases, computer, video screen, and open shelving with a similar character was designed.
+In addition a SHC presence was desired in all 5 library branches and so an interactive touchscreen with SHC branding is proposed..

 Branding of the SHC with a logo, color, signage, and images is also being developed.
-Fundraising is currently underway.
+Fundraising is currently underway and $330,000 has been raised.
+Construction is scheduled for early 2019.

 Barry and Peggy Goldwater Center for Democracy